-Cullen Gallagher is a writer and editor specializing in film and literary criticism.
+Cullen Gallagher is a writer and editor with nearly twenty years of experience specializing in film and literary criticism.
 When he's not reading or writing, he's usually singing and playing guitar and pursuing his life-long love of music.
+Currently living in Brooklyn, NY, he holds an MA in Cinema Studies from NYU and a MLIS from Queens College.

 His non-fiction has appeared in the Los Angeles Review of Books, Paris Review, Not Coming to a Theater Near You, Arrow Films and Film Movement home video liner notes, and the anthologies Cult Cinema: An Arrow Video Companion (2016) edited by Anthony Nield, and Screen Slate: New York City Cinema 2011-2015 (2017) edited by Jon Dieringer.

-As a fiction writer, his work been published in the anthologies Bourbon & A Good Cigar (2018) and Time to Myself (2018), both edited by Scott Harris, as well as in the webzines Crime Factory and Beat to a Pulp (forthcoming).
+His fiction has been published in the anthologies Bourbon & A Good Cigar (2018) and Time to Myself (2018), both edited by Scott Harris, as well as in the webzines Crime Factory and Beat to a Pulp.

-He blogs about books, movies, and record collecting at Pulp Serenade.
+He blogs about books and movies at Pulp Serenade.

 Additionally, he's curated film/video programs at the Hamptons International Film Festival, UnionDocs, 92Y Tribeca, and has worked as a copyeditor and proofreader on several books and film festival catalogs.